How to use Logback SDK v2

 </configuration>

-The following is an example of the codes that actually use Effective Log Search & Analytics Logback SDK.
+The following is a sample code that demonstrates the actual use of the Effective Log Search & Analytics Logback SDK:

 ...